Litoria brevipalmata

 Description

 A medium-sized species of frog reaching up to 5 cm in body length.
 It has a chocolate-brown, reddish-brown or yellowish-brown back.
 There is a black stripe from the tip of the snout to past the shoulder, and also a white stripe along the upper lip.
 The sides are sometimes yellow with black patches.
 The belly is white, and the male has a yellow throat.
 The pupil is horizontal, and the iris is gold in the upper half and dark brown in the lower half.
 The armpits and inner thighs are a distinct lime-green.
 Fingers are unwebbed and toes are slightly webbed, both with medium-sized discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Sylvagemma, resulting in the proposed species name of Sylvagemma brevipalmata.

 Breeding Biology